COVID-19: Testing Support for Shelters

 Isolation: is used to separate people infected with COVID-19 from those who are not infected.

-Molecular test: is a type of highly accurate diagnostic test than can detect if you have an active COVID-19 infection.
-Samples for diagnostic tests are typically collected with a nasal swab, or saliva collected by spitting into a tube.
-Samples are usually sent out to a lab for processing.
+Molecular test: commonly called a PCR test, is a type of highly accurate diagnostic test that can detect an active COVID-19 infection.
+Samples for molecular diagnostic tests are typically collected with a nasal swab, or saliva collected by spitting into a tube.
+Samples are usually sent to a lab for processing.

-Antigen test: is a type of diagnostic test than can detect if you have an active COVID-19 infection.
+Antigen test: commonly called a self-test or at-home test, is a type of diagnostic test that can detect an active COVID-19 infection.
 Samples for diagnostic tests are typically collected with a nasal swab.
 Results are available in 15-30 minutes.
-If individual is symptomatic and tests negative, they will require a follow up molecular test.
+For symptomatic individuals who test negative or asymptomatic individuals who test positive, a confirmatory molecular test is recommended.

 Key reasons to test in shelters